Glen & Stephen Thistlewood

 and Swirled Hobnail aka Hobnail Swirl (Millersburg).

-All four vases are found in a standard size, with base diameters around 3 to 3½ inches – it is these that cause the most confusion.
-The vases shown above range from 9 to 10 inches in height.
-Sometimes they have been swung a little more (or less), making them taller (or shorter).
+All the five vases shown above are found in the standard size.
+The four vases shown in the group on the left, above, range in height from 9 to 10 inches; examples are found that have been swung a little more (or less), making them taller (or shorter).
 Extra height may distort the pattern further, while shorter versions show it more clearly.

 Look at the lower part of the vase!
-They are distinctive.
+They are distinctive differences.

 April Showers, Fenton